kobihancz/hadoop_mini_project/README.md

 ```

 ### How to run bash script
-1. First you will need to download Hadoop version 3.3.1 locally, along with java 1.8
+1. First you will need to download Hadoop version 3.3.1 locally, along with java 1.8, using this link ``` https://towardsdatascience.com/installing-hadoop-on-a-mac-ec01c67b003c  ```
 2. you will then start haddop by running the command ``` ./start-all.sh   ```
 3. Then you will need to make sure its running corectly using the command ``` jps ``` it should look like this
 ```